 - Compares up to four shots at once

 - Still a bit large and heavy

 Free Shot Timer App

-Materials — Yes, we are reviewing a shot timing app!
+Materials — Yes, we are reviewing a shot timing app.
 The Free Shot Timer is (we think, at least) the best shot timer app for multiple reasons.
-The best part is that it’s free.
-Who doesn’t want free stuff?
-The Free Shot Timer App is easy to install on your iPhone, making it one less gadget you have to remember to bring to the shooting range.
+It’s a free and easy-to-install on your iPhone, making it one less gadget you have to remember to bring to the shooting range.
 The display is very easy to read and utilize, and it uses different colors and sizes of numbers to quickly portray data and comparisons for the user.

-Performance — The Free Shot Timer is a fantastic app that’s perfect for anybody who is new to collecting data on their shooting.
-If you’re simply someone who wants to enhance their skills and know more about their abilities, then a free app may be a much better choice than shelling out over $100 for a manual shot timer.
+Performance — The Free Shot Timer is a fantastic app for anybody who is new to collecting data on their shooting.
+If you’re simply someone who wants to enhance their skills and know more about their abilities, then a free app is a practical choice than shelling out over $100 for a manual shot timer.